Leave a legacy

-Those who remember BASC in their wills enable the association to do so much more to promote and safeguard sporting shooting and the legal right to own guns.
+Those who remember BASC in their Will enable the association to do so much more to promote and safeguard sporting shooting and the legal right to own guns.

-Much of our work is funded through membership subscriptions; however, our rates must be set at a level that is affordable to all in the shooting community.
-Therefore, we cannot achieve all that we need to do without generous donations from members, and others, who are passionate about their shooting.
+Much of our work is funded through membership subscriptions, however, our rates must be set at a level that is affordable to all in the shooting community.
+Therefore, we cannot achieve all that we need to do without generous donations from members, and others, who are passionate about shooting.

 Shooting is seldom out of the spotlight and always prey to misunderstanding and misinformation.
 A strong, positive message effectively delivered can have a vital influence on politicians, the media and public opinion.

 Despite recent successes, the threat has not gone away.

 Every pound we receive goes into work that promote and protect shooting, so you can be confident that your legacy will have a real impact, both for today and in the future.